symfony/symfony/UPDATE.md

     *Doctrine*:    `$em->find('Blog:Post', $id)` -> `$em->find('BlogBundle:Post', $id)`

+* Almost all core bundles parameters have been removed.
+You should use the settings exposed by the bundle extension configuration instead.

+* Some core bundles service names changed for better consistency.

 * Namespace for validators has changed from `validation` to `assert` (it was announced for PR9 but it was not the case then):